MojosBeans100/CI-MS5-loveplants/README.md

 - **Colours** found on the site were deliberately minimised, since the product images provided a variety of colours.
 Therefore the main two colours of the website are white and black, and additional colours are only introduced in necessary circumstances, such as to highlight form field errors.
 Additionally, the white/black colour palette with splashes of colour from images maintains a clean, minimalistic website.
 Admin users can expect to see a teal (#069b8e) color to represent elements only visible to them

-- the same **font** (XXX) was used throughout the website, chosen due to it's readability and cross-platform capabilities
+- the same **fonts** (Raleway, Handlee) were used throughout the website, chosen due to their readability and cross-platform capabilities

 - **buttons** adhere to the colour consistency, with white text within a black button, and a hover effect providing the inverse style.
 Buttons for admin users maintain a teal hue